A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 1967

-They stood with a modernised version
+They stood with a modernised version.

 of a round tower protruding from the front

-with a stairwell and rubbish shute
+with a stairwell and rubbish chute

 that led to each landing.

-with a stairwell and rubbish shute
+with a stairwell and rubbish chute

 that led to each landing.

-The doors and window frames painted
+The doors and window frames were painted

-the same blood red adding to the melancholic
+the same blood red, adding to

-look blending with red brick.
+with red brick.

 She watched in the distance